baharefatemi/ReAlE/README.md

 Summary
 =======

-This repo contains the implementation of the model proposed in `Knowledge Hypergraphs: Extending Knowledge Graphs Beyond Binary Relations` for knowledge hypergraph embedding, as well as the code for most of the baselines in the paper.
+This repo contains the implementation of the model proposed in `Knowledge Hypergraph Embedding Meets Relational Algebra` for knowledge hypergraph embedding, as well as the code for synthesizing datasets as explained in the paper.
-The code can be also used to train a `HypE` models for any input graph.
+The code can be also used to train a `ReAlE` model for any input graph.

-_Note however that the code is designed to handle graphs with arity at most 6 (which is the case for JF17K)._
+_Note however that the code is designed to handle graphs with arity at most 6 (which is the case for the datasets used in this paper)._

 The software can be also used as a framework to implement new knowledge hypergraph embedding models.